aivascu/EntityFrameworkCore.AutoFixture/README.md

 [![Nuget](https://img.shields.io/nuget/v/EntityFrameworkCore.AutoFixture?logo=nuget)](https://www.nuget.org/packages/EntityFrameworkCore.AutoFixture/)
 [![GitHub](https://img.shields.io/github/license/aivascu/EntityFrameworkCore.AutoFixture?logo=MIT)](https://licenses.nuget.org/MIT)

-EntityFrameworkCore.AutoFixture is the logical product of the new [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) in-memory [providers](https://docs.microsoft.com/en-us/ef/core/miscellaneous/testing/) and the [AutoFixture](https://github.com/AutoFixture/AutoFixture) library.
+**EntityFrameworkCore.AutoFixture** is the logical product of [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) in-memory providers and [AutoFixture](https://github.com/AutoFixture/AutoFixture).

-The goal of this project is to minimize the boilerplate work, necessary to test the code that uses Entity Framework Core.
+Using **EntityFrameworkCore.AutoFixture** you can greatly reduce the boilerplate work necessary to unit test code that uses **Entity Framework Core** database contexts (see [examples](#examples)).
+You'll appreciate this library if you are already using **AutoFixture** as your auto-mocking container.

+**EntityFrameworkCore.AutoFixture** extens **AutoFixture** with the ability to create fully functional `DbContext` instances, with very little setup code.

+Unlike other libraries for faking EF contexts, **EntityFrameworkCore.AutoFixture** does not use mocking frameworks or dynamic proxies in order to create `DbContext` instances, instead it uses the Microsoft's own in-memory [providers](https://docs.microsoft.com/en-us/ef/core/miscellaneous/testing/) for EF Core.
+This allows to make less assumptions (read as: mock setups) in your tests about how the `DbContext` will behave in the real environment.

+## Features

+**EntityFrameworkCore.AutoFixture** offers three customizations to aid your unit testing workflow:

+- `InMemoryContextCustomization` - customizes fixtures to use the In-Memory database provider when creating *DbContext* instances
+- `SqliteContextCustomization` - customizes fixtures to use the SQLite database provider when creating *DbContext* instances.
+By default the customization will create contexts for an in-memory *connection string* (i.e. `DataSource=:memory:`).
+This can be changed by providing the fixture a predefined `SqliteConnection` instance.
+- `DbContextCustomization` - serves as the base customization for the other two implementations.
+The customization can be used, in more advanced scenarios, when you want to extend the fixtures with your own specimen builders.

 ## Examples

-The examples below demonstrate, the possible ways of using the library, both with a `[Fact]` and a `[Theory]`.
+The examples below demonstrate, the possible ways of using the library in [xUnit](https://github.com/xunit/xunit) test projects, both with `[Fact]` and `[Theory]` tests.

-The library is not however limited to `xUnit` and can be used with other testing frameworks like `NUnit` and `MSTest`, since it only provides a few `Customization` implementations.
+The library is not limited to `xUnit` and can be used with other testing frameworks like `NUnit` and `MSTest`, since it only provides a few `Customization` implementations.

-I will provide more examples, using different framework, as time goes.

-Mainly there are three available customizations at the moment:

-- `InMemoryContextCustomization` - by default uses the In-Memory database provider
-- `SqliteContextCustomization` - by default uses the SQLite database provider, with an in-memory *connection string* (i.e. `DataSource=:memory:`).
-- `DbContextCustomization` - serves as the base customization for the other two implementations.
-  Can be used if you'd like to have more flexibility in the way you configure your `Fixture`.

 ### Using In-Memory database provider